-T-Mobile thinks its strategy will pay off in the long run, starting with December's big launch.
+T-Mobile thinks its strategy will pay off in the long run, especially now that you get 5G coverage with a compatible phone.
 Here's what the T-Mobile has planned for 5G, and what it means for the wireless carrier's customers.

 T-Mobile 5G cities: Where you can get it first

 T-Mobile actually had some 5G coverage before December's nationwide 5G launch, using millimeter-wave technology to bring service to a half-dozen cities.
 Atlanta, Cleveland, Dallas, Las Vegas, Los Angeles and New York have all had that 5G coverage from T-Mobile since the end of June 2019, and you could use Samsung's Galaxy S10 5G to connect to the network.

 We tested the S10 5G on T-Mobile's network in New York City, and saw max download speeds of 579 Mbps downtown and an average of 369.9 Mbps.
 That's better than LTE, but not as impressive as the speeds we saw from Verizon's mmWave-based network in Chicago.